dan-stevens/dan-stevens.github.io/README.md

 # react-demo
-A repo for learning and sharing
+A project for learning and sharing